NazirNayal8/nazirnayal.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a doctoral researcher at the Computer Vision and Machine Learning Department (D2) at the Max Planck Institute for Informatics in Saarbrücken, Germany, and a PhD student at Saarland University as part of the [CS@Max Planck](https://www.cis.mpg.de/) Doctoral Program.
+I am a doctoral [researcher at the Geometric Representation Learning](https://geometric-rl.mpi-inf.mpg.de/people.html) (GRL) group led by [Jan Eric Lenssen](https://geometric-rl.mpi-inf.mpg.de/people/lenssen.html), which is a part of the Computer Vision and Machine Learning Department at the Max Planck Institute for Informatics in Saarbrücken, Germany, and a PhD student at Saarland University as part of the [CS@Max Planck](https://www.cis.mpg.de/) Doctoral Program.

 I obtained my Computer Sciences and Engineering MSc degree from Koç University in Istanbul, Turkey, where I was a research fellow at the Koç University & İş Bankası Artificial Intelligence Center (KUIS AI), working under the supervision of [Fatma Güney](https://mysite.ku.edu.tr/fguney/) and [João F. Henriques](https://www.robots.ox.ac.uk/~joao/) from VGG-Oxford.